 What is Affordance?

-An affordance is what a technology "provides or furnishes", but crucially this is a relational concept; digital technologies are understood not as technically deterministic entities which have the power to impact education regardless of context, but more as part of a ecological system together with the educator.
+An affordance is what the environment "provides or furnishes" for an individual, but crucially this is a relational concept; whether or not an affordance becomes apparent depends on the needs of the individual at a specific point in time.
+In this 'ecological' view of the world, digital technologies are understood not as technically deterministic entities which have the power to impact education regardless of context, but more as part of a system together with the educator.
 Only by first analysing the needs and intentions of the educator using AIM models can the best technology be aligned with those needs, and hence positively impact learning outcomes.

 A little history